charlizesinko-svg/Jigsaw_Identification/README.md

 If you use this code or methodology, please cite:

-> Sinko, C. (2025). *You Cannot Haunt What You Cannot Find: Jigsaw Identification and the Illusion of Anonymized Data.*
+> Sinko, C. (2025). *Jigsaw Identification and the Illusion of Anonymised Data: Re-identification Risk in an Expanding Data Ecosystem.*

 ---